New South Carolina laws that go into effect in July 2018

 State flag committee

-South Carolina has no official flag design, state lawmakers were surprised to learn this year.
-As a result, the appearance of the palmetto tree and the shape of the iconic crescent can vary wildly from flag to flag, depending the manufacturer.
+State lawmakers were surprised to learn this year that South Carolina has no official flag design.
+As a result, the appearance of the palmetto tree and the shape of the iconic crescent can vary wildly from flag to flag, depending on the manufacturer.

-That’s why the budget that goes into effect this month creates a five-member S.C.
+That’s why the budget creates a five-member S.C.
 State Flag Study Committee to research and propose an official, uniform and historically accurate state flag design.

 The committee’s members will be picked by State House leaders and top officials from the Department of Administration and Department of Archives and History.
 It must propose the new design by next February.